treasure-data/trino-client-ruby/README.md

   schema: "default",
 )

+# run a query and get results:
+columns, rows = client.run("select * from sys.node")
+rows.each {|row|
+  p row
+}

+# another way to run a query and fetch results streamingly:
 # start running a query on presto
 client.query("select * from sys.node") do |q|
   # wait for completion and get columns